Florida Community Property Trust

 A married couple who bought stock for $200,000 that is now worth $1 million illustrates the difference.
 If the husband dies and the stock was held jointly, the wife inherits his half with a stepped-up basis of $500,000.
 Her half keeps its original basis of $100,000.
 If she sells, she owes capital gains tax on $400,000.

 If the same stock was held in a Florida community property trust, both halves receive a step-up to fair market value.
-The wife’s total basis becomes $1 million.
-If she sells, she owes zero capital gains tax.
-A $4 million portfolio with $3 million in built-in gains illustrates the scale.
-The full step-up can eliminate over $700,000 in federal capital gains tax.
+The wife’s total basis becomes $1 million, and she owes zero capital gains tax on sale.
+A $4 million portfolio with $3 million in built-in gains can eliminate over $700,000 in federal capital gains tax at the long-term rate.

-Existing joint revocable trusts generally cannot be converted into a community property trust.
-A new trust must be created from scratch and funded with the specific assets the couple wants treated as community property.
+A couple cannot convert an existing joint revocable trust into a community property trust.
+A new trust must be created and funded with the specific assets the couple wants treated as community property.

 Both spouses must be alive when the trust is created.
 The trust applies only to assets contributed to it.
-Other assets the couple owns retain their existing title and character.
-This selective approach allows couples to place only highly appreciated assets in the CPT while keeping other assets titled as tenancy by the entirety.
+Other assets retain their existing title and character.
+This selective approach allows couples to place only highly appreciated assets in the CPT while keeping other assets titled as tenancy by the entirety for creditor protection.

 The Creditor Protection Tradeoff

-Florida’s statute provides one advantage over traditional community property states and other opt-in jurisdictions like Alaska and South Dakota.
-In those states, a creditor of one spouse can typically reach the entire community property, not just the debtor spouse’s half.
-Florida’s CPT limits creditor access to the debtor spouse’s half only.
-This makes the Florida CPT a better creditor protection outcome than traditional community property, though still weaker than TBE.
+Florida’s statute does limit the exposure more than traditional community property states.
+In states like California and Texas, a creditor of one spouse can typically reach the entire community property—not just the debtor spouse’s half.
+Alaska and South Dakota’s opt-in regimes have the same problem.
+Florida’s CPT limits creditor access to the debtor spouse’s half only under § 736.1505(2).
+A creditor of the husband can reach the husband’s 50% interest but not the wife’s.
+This makes Florida’s version a better creditor outcome than traditional community property, though still weaker than TBE.

-The practical decision is straightforward.
-If a couple holds $3 million in appreciated stock and neither spouse faces significant creditor risk, the CPT’s tax savings likely outweigh the reduced creditor protection.
-If one spouse is a physician with malpractice exposure or a business owner with personal guarantee liability, keeping those assets in TBE may be worth more than the tax savings.
+The practical analysis depends on the couple’s exposure.
+If a couple holds $3 million in appreciated stock and neither spouse faces meaningful creditor risk, the CPT’s tax savings likely outweigh the reduced creditor protection.
+If one spouse is a physician with malpractice exposure or a business owner carrying personal guarantees, keeping assets in TBE may be worth more than the tax savings.
+A creditor who seizes the assets before either spouse dies eliminates the tax benefit entirely.

-Florida’s Community Property Trust Act is clear in its intent.
-Federal tax treatment is not.
 The IRS has not issued formal guidance confirming that assets in an opt-in community property trust qualify for the full step-up under § 1014(b)(6).
-No court has ruled on the question.
+No court has ruled on the question for any opt-in state: Florida, Alaska, Tennessee, South Dakota, or Kentucky.

-The risk is real but manageable.
+The downside risk is limited.
 If the IRS later denies the step-up, the couple has not lost anything beyond the cost of creating the trust.
 The assets can be retitled back to TBE or other ownership.
 The position is not taken until a tax return is filed claiming the stepped-up basis after the first spouse’s death.
-Until that point, the couple retains flexibility.

-One additional timing concern: if one spouse contributes separate property to the CPT and the non-contributing spouse dies within one year, IRC § 1014(e) may limit the basis adjustment for the contributed property.
+One additional timing concern: if one spouse contributes separate property to the CPT and the non-contributing spouse dies within one year, IRC § 1014(e) may limit the basis adjustment.
 This provision prevents taxpayers from gifting appreciated assets to a dying spouse to obtain a quick step-up.

 Comparing Trust Structures for Married Couples

 A SLAT serves a different purpose.
 SLATs are irrevocable trusts that remove assets from the grantor’s estate while the beneficiary spouse retains access.
 They provide creditor protection during both spouses’ lifetimes under Florida’s 2022 amendment to § 736.0505(3).
-A CPT or JEST does not replace a SLAT—the structures solve different problems and can be used together.
+A CPT does not replace a SLAT; the structures solve different problems and can be used together.

 When a Community Property Trust Makes Sense

-The strongest case for a Florida CPT is a married couple with highly appreciated assets, no significant individual creditor exposure, and a long time horizon before either spouse is likely to die.
-The assets most commonly placed in a CPT are appreciated stock portfolios, investment real estate with low basis, and closely held business interests.
+The strongest case for a Florida CPT is a married couple with highly appreciated assets, no meaningful individual creditor exposure, and a long time horizon before either spouse is likely to die.
+Younger couples with normal life expectancies may see less benefit because appreciated assets are often sold and replaced over time, resetting the basis.

 A common approach splits the difference.
 The couple keeps assets that need creditor protection in TBE.
 Assets with the largest built-in gains and lowest creditor risk go into the CPT.
-The rest of the Florida asset protection plan—homestead, retirement accounts, insurance, and any offshore trust for high-risk liquid assets—operates independently.
+The rest of the Florida asset protection plan operates independently: homestead, retirement accounts, insurance, and any offshore trust for high-risk liquid assets.